PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_late_hard_activation_stats` at the original terminal call site.
 This remains
 observation-only: pass selection and order, the adjacent Hardswish-SE and pre-Concat rewrites, and every downstream reconciliation are unchanged.

+Immediately before that cluster, the terminal Hardswish-SE owner returns one rewrite counter but unconditionally prunes unused tensors.
+A zero counter is therefore not sufficient evidence that the owner left ModelIR unchanged.
+Strict characterization requires the production call to preserve its raw counter while adding the exact net tensor reduction as `pruned_unused_tensors`.
+The neighboring split/conv bridge owner and late hard-activation cluster remain fixed boundaries; production is unchanged at this checkpoint.